purescript-halogen/purescript-halogen/docs/2 - Defining a component.md

 IsOn (Boolean -> a)
 ```

 The callback-looking function we have here also must go at the end of any possible parameters.
 Additionally it must be exactly `result -> a` where `result` is the value we want as the return type.
+These request-style queries are also why we need to have a `Type -> Type` kind.
+Without the type variable we would have no way to define a constructor that will yield values other than `Unit` during query evaluation.

 These rules about the definitions may seem rather arbitrary, but they arise from the way query evaluation is implemented.